tetraxile/aoc/README.md

 # aoc
-my solutions for advent of code (bad)
+my solutions for advent of code